thatwinterquiet/ProceduralTileMap/README.md

 # ProceduralTileMap
-Procedurally generates an 8x8 tiled terrain map in a pdf.
+Procedurally generates an 8x8 tiled terrain map in a pdf document.

 # Requirements
 Requires the following libraries